pieterjanv/io-ts-extended/README.md

 functionality to test if one type extends another, like the `extends` keyword in TypeScript, alongside a few types and other utilities.

-Furthermore, you can extend the extension testing logic with your own types.
+Additionally, you can extend the extension testing logic with your own types.

 I am trying to mature this package sufficiently to justify a release on npm, so any feedback is greatly appreciated.